lupuleasa-core/Dota2-TheCore-Config-Engine/README.md

 **Does <kbd>CAPSLOCK</kbd> still do what it usually does, even if it's a keybind?**

-No, the hotkey on the [fifth line](https://github.com/Karrandalf/D2SpaceModifier/blob/master/Source%20code/D2SpaceModifier.ahk) disables <kbd>CAPSLOCK</kbd>.
+No, the [fifth line](https://github.com/Karrandalf/D2SpaceModifier/blob/master/Source%20code/D2SpaceModifier.ahk) disables <kbd>CAPSLOCK</kbd>.
 It can stil be bound using the in-game UI.

 **How do I pick a modifier other than <kbd>SPACE</kbd>?**